 That is the problem that I continuously run into the problem of when I hear the terms “cover the spread” or “I’ll take the points”.
 I do what a lot of girls do, shake my head and smile to give off the perception that “yeah she knows what she’s talking about”.

-Many girls feel somewhat afraid to ask questions when it comes to sports.
+Many women feel somewhat afraid to ask questions when it comes to sports.

 But that’s also what makes sports so much fun to watch and learn.

 I decided instead of asking someone what “covering the spread” means, I would just take the simple route: When it doubt, Google it.
 And I’m pretty sure, the search engine won’t be laughing at me!